JohnKeysCloud/odin-computer-science/misc-notes/tools-notes/git/gitInWereGoingForARide.md

 It's important to know how to `squash` because this process may be the standard on some development teams.
 Squashing makes it easier for others to understand the history of your project.

 What often happens when a feature is merged, is we end up with some visually complex logs of all the changes a feature branch had a main branch.
-These commits are important while the feature is in development, but aren't really necessary when looking thorugh the entire history of your main branch.
+These commits are important while the feature is in development, but aren't really necessary when looking through the entire history of your main branch.

 Lets say we have 3 commits in the current repository and we want to `squash` the second commit into the first commit on the list.